dougeby/IntuneDocs/intune-azure/manage-apps/wsfb-apps.md

 ## Assign apps

-You assign apps from the store in the same way you deploy any other Intune app.
+You assign apps from the store in the same way you assign any other Intune app.
 For more information, see [How to assign apps to groups with Microsoft Intune](deploy-apps.md).
 However, instead of assigning apps from the **All Apps** page, you assign them from the **Licensed Apps** page.

 When you assign a Windows Store for Business app, a license is used by each user who installs the app.
-If you use all of the available licenses for a deployed app, you will not be able to deploy any more copies.
+If you use all of the available licenses for an assigned app, you will not be able to assign any more copies.
 You must take one of the following actions:
 * Uninstall the app from some devices.
-* Reduce the scope of the current deployment to target only the users you have sufficient licenses for.
+* Reduce the scope of the current assignment to target only the users you have sufficient licenses for.
 * Buy more copies of the app from the Windows Store for Business.

 > [!Important]
-> Deployed apps are only available to the user who originally enrolled the device.
+> Assigned apps are only available to the user who originally enrolled the device.
 No other users can access the app.